zammad/zammad-org/src/en/documentation/use/basics/work-with-tickets.md

 ![Screenshot shows ticket header with highlighted ticket number copy button](/screenshots/cypress/usage-basics.cy.js/copy-ticket-number-button.png)

-But wait, there is even a keyboard shortcut for that.
-Simply press [[.]] and the ticket number is copied to your clipboard.
+But wait, there is even a keyboard shortcut for that!
+Simply press [[.]] in the ticket detail view and the ticket number is copied to your clipboard.
 To include the ticket title as well, press [[.]] twice.
 Example: `Ticket#31004: Onboarding new colleague`.

 ## Simultaneous Ticket Processing